The right angle to look at orthogonal sets: Hyperimaginaries

 \defn Let $a_E$ and $b_F$ be tuples of hyperimaginaries.
-The {\em type} $\tp(a_E/b_F)$ is given by all partial types over $B$ of the form
+The {\em type} $\tp(a_E/b_F)$ is given by all partial types over $b$ of the form

-true of $a$.
+true of $a$, where $\p$ is a parameter-free formula.
 It is easy to see that (in the monster model) two tuples of hyperimaginaries of type $E$ have the same type over $b_F$ if and only if they are conjugate by an automorphism fixing $b_F$.\edefn

 Note that the type of a hyperimaginary over $b_F$ is just a maximal $E$-invariant partial real type over $b$ invariant under automorphisms fixing $b_F$.
 For any two representatives of $b_F$, any two such types are equivalent.
 We shall say that a partial type $\pi(y)$ is a partial $E$-type if $\pi(y)$ is $E$-invariant.